Voices of protest, crying for change, ring across US, beyond

 `IT’S EXTREMELY IMPORTANT TO ME’

-Indigenous Australian Wendy Brookman was incensed when Prime Minister Scott Morrison’s reaction to the violent clashes on U.S. streets following George Floyd’s death with the comment.
+Indigenous Australian Wendy Brookman was incensed with Prime Minister Scott Morrison’s reaction to the violent clashes on U.S. streets following George Floyd’s death with the comment.

 “Thank goodness,” he said, “we live in Australia.”